FAQs

 Q: What is the community like?

-A: Leland is an isolated residential village located on the Leelanau Peninsula, a sliver of land between Lake Michigan and Lake Leelanau.
+A: Leland is a residential village located on the Leelanau Peninsula, a sliver of land between Lake Michigan and Lake Leelanau.
 Tusen Takk, by car, is approximately 5 minutes from Leland and 35 minutes from Traverse City.
 Traverse City, population 16,000, is also on the shore of Lake Michigan.
-It is a small, growing city, home to the annual National Cherry Festival and the Traverse City Film Festival, with many options for outdoor recreation, wineries, restaurants, and craft breweries.
+It is a small, growing city with many options for culture, outdoor recreation, wineries, restaurants and craft breweries.
 Read more in the NYTimes’ “36 Hours in Traverse City, MI” and Time Out’s “10 Best Things to do in Traverse City.”